jamesfalkner/codeone18/service-to-service.md

 Finally, we also have to tell Spring to look for the `@FeignClient` annotation and automatically create an implementation for it.
 That is done by enabling Feign on the Spring application.

-Open `com/redhat/coolstore/CatalogServiceApplication.java` and add the class-level `@EnableFeignClients` annotation to it.
+Open `com/redhat/coolstore/CatalogServiceApplication.java` and add the class-level `@EnableFeignClients` annotation to it (right above the `@SpringBootApplication` annotation) and Organize Imports to import everything correctly.

 |**STEP BY STEP:** Creating the client
 |![New file]({% image_path service-to-service-client.gif %}){:width="900px"}